nunoadrego/nunoadregodotcom/content/posts/kubectl-dry-run.md

 # none, client and server

-`--dry-run` support three values.
+`--dry-run` supports three values.
 The help states the following:

 ```
 --dry-run='none':